Clinical Data Management (CDM) – Entry Level

 • Author of scientific publications in modelling and computational engineering

-• Master of Science degrees in Water and Wastewater Treatment and in Groundwater Engineering
+• MSc in Water and Wastewater Treatment; MSc in Groundwater Engineering (University of Liège, Belgium)

 • NLP Master Practitioner (IANLP)

-Cristian is recognised for his structured, analytical approach and his ability to demystify technical subjects for learners from both scientific and non?technical backgrounds.
+Cristian is valued for his structured, analytical approach and his ability to demystify technical subjects for learners from both scientific and non-technical backgrounds.
 His multidisciplinary expertise provides a robust foundation for understanding the systems, processes, and data structures that underpin modern Clinical Data Management.

 For previous events, please access one of the following links.